-"As the SLIS Diversity GSA I have had the opportunity to attend and conduct poster presentations at the American Library Association (ALA), the Michigan Library Association (MLA), and the Black Caucus of the American Library Association (BCALA)."
+"As the SIS Diversity GSA I have had the opportunity to attend and conduct poster presentations at the American Library Association (ALA), the Michigan Library Association (MLA), and the Black Caucus of the American Library Association (BCALA)."

 Q: What’s your name?
 What degree are you pursuing?